mlflow/mlflow/docs/source/tracking.rst

 To store artifacts in S3, specify a URI of the form ``s3://<bucket>/<path>``.
 MLflow obtains credentials to access S3 from your machine's IAM role, a profile in ``~/.aws/credentials``, or the environment variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` depending on which of these are available.
-See
+For more information on how to set credentials, see `Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_.

-`Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_ for more information on how to set credentials.
+To store artifacts in a custom endpoint, set the ``MLFLOW_S3_ENDPOINT_URL`` to your endpoint's URL.

-To store artifacts in a custom endpoint, please set the ``MLFLOW_S3_ENDPOINT_URL`` to your endpoint's URL.
 For example, if you have a Minio server at 1.2.3.4 on port 9000:

 .. code:: bash